TaylorSWifTT/YinBot2/readme.md

 ## Development
 **Tabs are for scrubs**

+Start with `npm run dev` for automatic restarting whenever you make a change

 ### Plugins
-Plugins must have a constructor function which accepts the Discordie Client object as its only argument.
+Plugins must have/be a constructor function which accepts the Discord.js Client object as its only argument.